fffaraz/mydistro/README.md

 # Philosophy and Principles

-- **Source Transparency**: All source code comes from upstream git repositories.
+- **Source transparency**: All source code comes from upstream git repositories.
 No tarballs, no binaries.
-- **Atomic builds**: No package manager and no partial updates.
-The entire operating system is built as one unit.
+- **Atomic builds**: No package manager, no partial updates.
+The entire OS is built as one unit.
-- **Offline by design**: No internet connection is required to install or build the OS once sources are downloaded.
+- **Offline by design**: No internet needed to install or build the OS once sources are downloaded.
-- **Self-hosted**: The distribution must be compilable by itself with no external dependencies.
+- **Self-hosted**: The distribution can build itself with no external dependencies.
 - **Statically linked**: All binaries are compiled statically.
 No dynamic libraries shipping with the OS.

 ## Build Prerequisites